saibotd/tp-auto-kbbl/readme.md

 # ThinkPad Auto Keyboard Backlighting (tp-auto-kbbl)

-`tp-auto-kbbl` is a tool that runs in the background on your Linux laptop.
-It checks for events (default `/dev/input/event3`) and enables backlighting whenever you start typing.
-After typing ends + a short timeout, the backlight turns off automatically.
+`tp-auto-kbbl` enables keyboard backlighting whenever you start typing.
+After typing ends (+ timeout), the backlight turns off automatically.
+It runs in the background on your Linux laptop and checks for keyboard events (default `/dev/input/event3`).

+It should work on any ThinkPad (tested on a 470s) and probably other laptops as well.
+Let me know if it runs on your device.

-To keep CPU and RAM usage low I've used [Rust](https://www.rust-lang.org/).
+To keep CPU/RAM usage low and portability high, I've used [Rust](https://www.rust-lang.org/) for development.
-This is my first project in it, so if spot anything weird – or plain wrong – let me know!
+This is my first project with it, so if spot anything weird – or plain wrong – let me know!
 I'm thankful for any advice.

 ## Warning

-`tp-auto-kbbl` works mostly like a keylogger does, so always be sure to check the source code and look for anything _iffy_.
+`tp-auto-kbbl` works mostly like a keylogger does (requires root to capture keyboard system-wide events).
+Always be sure to check the source code.

 ## Usage